Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I Get A Mortgage While In A Consumer Proposal?

-It is possible to get a mortgage while you’re still in a consumer proposal, but you might find it more challenging.
+It may be possible to get a mortgage while you’re still in a consumer proposal, but your chances are slim.

-Most big banks won’t loan you a mortgage for at least two years after you’ve completed your proposal.
-This gives you time to get your finances in order and start rebuilding your credit score.
+Most big banks won’t loan you a mortgage for at least two years after you’ve completed your proposal, according to Sands-Trustee.
+This also gives you time to get your finances in order and start rebuilding your credit score.
+You can rebuild your credit during this time by getting about two credit cards and making on-time payments.

-If you’re still in a proposal or you’ve recently completed it, you may find more success with an alternative lender.
-Alternative lenders are non-bank lenders that are generally more flexible in who they’ll lend to.
+If you’re still in a proposal or you’ve recently completed it, you may find more success with a private lender.
+These non-bank lenders are generally more flexible with their lending criteria.
+So, they may be more willing to lend to borrowers with a consumer proposal, as long as you meet other qualification criteria and provide financial documents.

 How To Increase Your Chances Of Getting A Mortgage While In A Consumer Proposal?